FrancoisVongue/20-days-challenge/NODE.md

 },

 difficulty: {
+    type: String,
+    required: [true, 'A tour must have a difficulty'],
     enum: {                                                 // enum for strings
         values:['easy', 'medium', 'difficult'],
         message: 'Difficulty can only be easy, medium or difficult',